dalmia/David-Silver-Reinforcement-learning/Week 4 - Model Free Prediction/README.md

 # Week 4: Model-Free Prediction

 This week covers the model free prediction algorithms like Monte-Carlo and TD Learning.
-The code demonstrates these algorithms in different environments.
+The code demonstrates the Monte-Carlo First-Visit Algorithm for the BlackJack Environment.

 ## Summary
 - The algorithms we studied in Week 3 required that the model knows the entire dynamics of the environment and can compute what